3 Ways to Pass Down a Home

 2. Gift it

-The tax consequences could be even more severe for your heirs, especially if you give your home to your child during your lifetime—such as through a deed transfer.
+The tax consequences could be even more severe for your heirs, especially if you give your home to your child while you're alive—such as through a deed transfer.
 If your child decides to sell the home, the cost basis will be calculated using your original purchase price, potentially increasing the capital gains.

 3. Pass it down